MicrosoftDocs/CommunityToolkit/docs/maui/includes/validation-behavior.md

 ### ValidationBehavior Properties

-The following properties are implemented in `public abstract class ValidationBehavior`:
+The following properties are implemented in the base class, `public abstract class ValidationBehavior`:

 |Property  |Type  |Description  |
 |---------|---------|---------|